Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Did you play any sports?
 (Most Colombian women are not as sporty as American women, but they are earthier and open to camping and rustic settings.)

-Did you finish High School?
+Did you finish high school?

 What is your attitude toward education and its place in your life individually and as a family?